nukomeet/nukomeet.com/content/blog/2014-04_Announcing_Blast.md

 title: "Blast"
 tags:
 - business
+extract: Recently we announced **Blast** - an offer to help people transform their ideas into reality.
+In short, it is hackathons inspired way of providing software solution to our clients.
 ---

 Recently we announced **[Blast][1]** - an offer to help people transform their ideas into reality.
 In short, it is hackathons inspired way of providing software solution to our clients.